Christian-Ares/Christian-Ares/README.md

-# Hi my name's Christian, I'm a Junior Full Stack Developer!
+# Hi my name's Christian, I'm a Full Stack Developer!

 ## I decided to change my life from hostelry to Web Development, thanks to Ironhack, that's possible and now here I'm!